Wales and Ireland set for Six Nations opener

 Having lost nine of their previous 10 meetings against Ireland, Wales threw form out of the window to win 27-19 at the RDS Arena, Dublin last year.

-Tries from Amee-Leigh Murphy Crowe and Linda Djougang to a score from Carys Phillips had the hosts 14-5 ahead after a hugely competitive first half.
+Tries from Amee-Leigh Murphy Crowe and Linda Djougang put the hosts 14-5 ahead after a hugely competitive first half.

 Welsh replacement Donna Rose crossed twice in the second half, with Jasmine Joyce and Hannah Jones also going over.